Friends of Tempe Center for the Arts is a 501(c)(3) non-profit organization dedicated to supporting the arts at the TCA.

 For more information, including location and hours, events, ticketing, exhibitions, and facility rental, please visit the Tempe Center for the Arts website.

 Friends of TCArt Shop is located just inside the main entrance of the Tempe Center for the Arts.
 The shop sells fine art, ceramics, fine craft jewelry, scarves, other wearable art, purses, CD’s, note cards and more all designed by local and regional artists.
 Proceeds support artists, exhibitions, education and Friends’ programs at the TCA.

 The TCArt Shop is open from 1-4 p.m.
 Thursday/Friday/Saturday and during most scheduled public events at the TCA.
 The TCArt Shop is also an exciting place to volunteer and welcomes interested adults.
 Call the shop 480-350-5660 to find out more or email firstname.lastname@example.org

 Board of Directors

-Don Dotts (ASU, retired); Brian Farling (Jones Studio Architects); Gail Fisher (Community Arts Activist); Josh Gisselquist (Silicon Valley Bank); Rex Gulbranson (retired arts administrator); Catherine Hayden (Hayden’s Ferry Chamber Music Series); Lisa Hobson (Tempe Elementary School District, retired); John Kane (Architekton); Mel Kessler (Community Arts Activist); Anndee Rickey (Firebrand Group); Katherine Vawter (ASU); and Ex Officio members Neil Giuliano (Greater Phoenix Leadership); and Robin Trick (House of Tricks Restaurant)
+Lisa Borakowski (Medtronic), Don Dotts (ASU, retired); Brian Farling (Jones Studio); Gail Fisher (Community Arts Activist); Josh Gisselquist (Silicon Valley Bank); Rex Gulbranson (retired arts administrator); Lisa Hobson (Tempe Elementary School District, retired); Larry Johnson (Phoenix College) John Kane (Architekton); Mel Kessler (Community Arts Activist); Anndee Rickey (Firebrand Group); Katherine Vawter (ASU); and Ex Officio members Neil Giuliano (Greater Phoenix Leadership); and Robin Trick (House of Tricks)